If you’ve been thinking of getting a Pug as your next dog, then you’ve probably asked yourself the all-important question:

 What’s more, a grooming glove will probably be the most appealing option for your dog.
-You’ll probably find this one the easiest to use on them, and you can easily give them a massage at the same time.
+You’ll probably find this one the easiest to use on them, and you can give them a massage simultaneously.

 - fine bristle brush

 While a fine-bristled brush won’t be very effective at stripping the dense undercoat, it’ll certainly help the topcoat to look much smoother and shinier.
-It’ll also help get rid of any debris lodged in your Pug’s coat.
+It’ll also help eliminate any debris lodged in your Pug’s coat.

 - Brush your Pug for around 10-15 minutes per session.
-Don’t expect to get all the loose hair out, but this should control the bulk of it.
+Don’t expect to get all the loose hair out, but this should control most of it.
 Spending too long grooming can irritate their skin.

-- You’ll probably find your Pug isn’t too sure about grooming to begin with.
+- You’ll probably find your Pug isn’t too sure about grooming.
 Start with short sessions and always reward with plenty of praise.
 Just increase grooming time gradually, and they should get used to it fine.

 - When bathing, only ever use a good quality, hydrating shampoo.
 Follow the bath with a towel drying and then a good brush.